-All Interests: Hoarseness, Polyps, Laser Surgery, Swallowing Problems, Voice Disorders, Acid Reflux
+All Interests: Hoarseness, Larynx Cancer, Polyps, Laser Surgery, Swallowing Problems, Voice Disorders, Acid Reflux

 Dr. Daniel Hunt's medical specialty is colon & rectal surgery.
-His education and training includes medical school at Mount Sinai School of Medicine and residency at the University Hospital of Brooklyn and Saint Barnabas Medical Center, Livingston.
-Dr. Hunt's areas of expertise include computer assisted surgery (CAS), rectal cancer, and colon cancer.
-His average patient rating is 5.0 stars out of 5.
-Dr. Hunt takes several insurance carriers, including Coresource, Blue Cross/Blue Shield, and Healthfirst.
-He has received distinctions including Physician of the Year, New York-Presbyterian/Lower Manhattan Hospital; Resident Poster Presentation, New York Society of Colon and Rectal Surgery; and Resident Teaching Award, SUNY Downstate.
-He is professionally affiliated with Weill Cornell Medicine.
+He has received a 5.0 out of 5 star rating by his patients.
+Areas of expertise for Dr. Hunt include computer assisted surgery (CAS), rectal cancer, and colon cancer.
+Dr. Hunt is in-network for Coresource, Blue Cross/Blue Shield, and Healthfirst, as well as other insurance carriers.
+He obtained his medical school training at Mount Sinai School of Medicine and performed his residency at the University Hospital of Brooklyn and Saint Barnabas Medical Center, Livingston.
+Awards and/or distinctions he has received include Physician of the Year, New York-Presbyterian/Lower Manhattan Hospital; Resident Poster Presentation, New York Society of Colon and Rectal Surgery; and Resident Teaching Award, SUNY Downstate.
+Dr. Hunt is professionally affiliated with Weill Cornell Medicine.

 All Interests: Incontinence, Endoscopic Surgery, Rectal Problems, Rectal Prolapse, Ileostomy, Fecal Incontinence, ...
 (Read more)

-Dr. Ole Vielemeyer is an adult infectious disease specialist.
-He studied medicine at the University of Giessen Faculty of Medicine and the University of Leipzig Faculty of Medicine.
-Clinical interests for Dr. Vielemeyer include diarrhea, bacterial infection, and parasitic infection.
-Coresource, United Healthcare Platinum, and United Healthcare Compass are among the insurance carriers that Dr. Vielemeyer honors.
-He has received professional recognition including the following: One of America's Top Doctors and Rated one of New York Magazine's Best Doctors.
+Dr. Ole Vielemeyer practices adult infectious disease in New York, NY.
+These areas are among Dr. Vielemeyer's clinical interests: diarrhea, bacterial infection, and parasitic infection.
+He is professionally affiliated with Weill Cornell Medicine.
+He is in-network for Coresource, United Healthcare Platinum, and United Healthcare Compass, as well as other insurance carriers.
+Dr. Vielemeyer graduated from the University of Giessen Faculty of Medicine and the University of Leipzig Faculty of Medicine.
+He has received distinctions including One of America's Top Doctors and Rated one of New York Magazine's Best Doctors.
 In addition to English, Dr. Vielemeyer (or staff) speaks Mandarin, Arabic, and Spanish.
-He is affiliated with Weill Cornell Medicine.

 Relevant Interests: , diarrhea, constipation